YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 Let's see what prediction with such a model looks like in practice.
 We first consider a simple 1D setting with samples from a GP with a radial basis function (RBF) kernel (data details in {doc}`Datasets Notebook <../reproducibility/Datasets>`).
 Throughout the tutorial, we refer to similar experiments (though we vary the kernel) quite often.
-Besides providing useful (and aesthetically pleasing) visualisations, the GPs admit ground truth predictive distributions, which allow us to compare to the "best possible" distributions for a given context set.
+Besides providing useful (and aesthetically pleasing) visualisations, the GPs admit closed form posterior predictive distributions, which allow us to compare to the "best possible" distributions for a given context set.
 In particular, if the CNP was "perfect", it would exactly match the predictions of the oracle GP.

 ```{figure} ../gifs/CNP_rbf.gif